olimorris/VectorCode/docs/cli.md

   `vectorise` command to specify the maximum number of characters per chunk;
-- overlapping ratio: when the chunk size is set to $c$ and overlapping ratio set to $o$, the maximum number of repeated content between 2 adjacent chunks will be $co$.
+- overlapping ratio: when the chunk size is set to $c$ and overlapping ratio set to $o$, the maximum number of repeated content between 2 adjacent chunks will be $c \times o$.
 This prevents loss of information due to the key characters being cut into 2 chunks.
 To configure this, you may either set `overlap_ratio` in JSON configuration file or use `--overlap`/`-o` parameter.